-For the year ended June 30, 2018, there was \$79,000 capitalized and recorded as assets of the District.
-Asset additions to the District's capital assets will be depreciated over time as explained above.
+For the fiscal year ended June 30, 2018, \$203,692 of expenditures were capitalized and recorded as assets of the District.
+These additions to the District's capital assets will be depreciated over time as explained above.

-The net effect of the new capital assets, disposals and the current year's depreciation is a decrease in capital assets in the amount of \$622,955 for the year ended June 30, 2018.
+The net effect of the new capital assets and the current year's depreciation is a decrease to net capital assets in the amount of \$5,837 for the fiscal year ended June 30, 2018.